4 Geomorphology

 4.3.1 Naming Landforms

 Few controlled vocabularies for landforms exist.
-The schema given below is provisional and based on terms seen in common use in New Zealand environmental datasets and related publications.
+The schema given in Table 4.3 below is provisional and based on terms seen in common use in New Zealand environmental datasets and related publications.

 Code Name Description Synonyms and subtypes